Home Lipidomics Research ER-stress

 He et al., FASEB Journal (2017), doi: 10.1096/fj.201601353R

-The downregulation of lipin-1 led to dysregulation of phospholipid metabolism in the ER of TNBC cells, thus constantly activating the IRE1α signaling pathway and the UPR.
-Ultimately, the prolonged ER stress resulted in apoptosis and death of the triple negative breast cancer cells.
+Down-regulating lipin-1 in TNBC cells resulted in a disruption of phospholipid metabolism within the ER.
+Consequently, this led to persistent activation of the IRE1α signaling pathway and the UPR.
+Ultimately, the prolonged ER stress induced apoptosis, leading to the death of the TNBC cells.

 LPIN1 expression in TNBC: A Comparison of the LPIN1 gene readout levels in TNBC and non-TNBC breast cancers.
 B High LPIN1 gene readout correlates with shorter overall survival of patients with TNBC.